wglass/lighthouse/README.rst

 ~~~~~~~~
 \(c\) 2014-2016 William Glass

-Lighthouse is licensed under the terms of the MIT license.
-See the LICENSE_
+Lighthouse is licensed under the terms of the Apache license (2.0).
+See the
-file for more details.
+LICENSE_ file for more details.

 .. _`Read the Docs`: http://lighthouse.readthedocs.org/
 .. _SmartStack: http://nerds.airbnb.com/smartstack-service-discovery-cloud/